Asynchronous JavaScript

 Both types of formats are widely used but JSON is more commonly used by developers.
 JSON is typically easier to parse and works better with JavaScript.

-method returns a Response object, we need to take an extra measure to turn the response to a JSON data type and then extract the data.
+Since the fetch method returns a Promise that resolves to a Response object, we need to take an extra measure to extract the body and then read the data.

 const jsonResponse = response.json();